 It’s not just someone’s physical health that can suffer at work, it’s their mental health too.

-Mental health issues affect more people than we realise, and it’s vital to give people the help they need.
+Mental health issues affect more people than we realize, and it’s vital to give people the help they need.
 Taking action to make your employees feel good about themselves can lead to some positive changes, and create a happier, friendlier working environment.

-Encouraging staff to leave on time, go outside as well as encourage development and progression can all help boost an employee’s wellbeing, while offering counselling and advice services can help them feel supported and able to seek help for any issues they might be facing.
+Encouraging staff to leave on time, go outside as well as encourage development and progression can all help boost an employee’s wellbeing, while offering counseling and advice services can help them feel supported and able to seek help for any issues they might be facing.

 Ditch the Treat Table

 Does your workplace have a ‘treat table’?

 It’s easy to throw healthy eating habits out the window when there is an endless supply of biscuits and cake in the office.

 Offering healthier alternatives like fruit, nuts, and other snacks give a greater choice to employees and stop them from filling up on sugar-filled snacks.

 It’s a small thing you can do to encourage healthy eating in the workplace and is something your employees will appreciate.